mohibulhasan/Network-SystemAdmin-CA-01/DeployTools/terraform/Readme.md

 2.  **Resource Provisioning (AWS EC2 Instance):**
     The Terraform configuration (`./DeployTools/terraform/`) was responsible for provisioning the necessary AWS resources, specifically an EC2 instance, along with its supporting network and security components.
 Key resources provisioned include:

-    - **AWS EC2 Instance:** A virtual server instance (e.g., `t2.micro` running Ubuntu) was provisioned to serve as the host for the Dockerized application.
+    - **AWS EC2 Instance:** A virtual server instance (e.g., `t3.micro` running Ubuntu) was provisioned to serve as the host for the Dockerized application.
     - **Security Group:** A dedicated AWS Security Group was created and configured.
 This security group acts as a virtual firewall, controlling inbound and outbound traffic to the EC2 instance.
 It was specifically configured to:
-      - Allow **inbound SSH access (Port 22)** from a restricted set of IP addresses (or `0.0.0.0/0` for initial testing, ideally narrowed down for production) to enable secure remote management.
+      - Allow **inbound SSH access (Port 22)** from anywhre (accessing from GitHub ) to enable secure remote management.
       - Allow **inbound HTTP access (Port 80)** from anywhere (`0.0.0.0/0`) to ensure the web application is publicly accessible.
-    - **AWS Key Pair:** An SSH key pair was generated (or referenced if pre-existing) and associated with the EC2 instance, providing secure authentication for SSH connections.
+    - **AWS Key Pair:** An SSH key pair was generated and associated with the EC2 instance, providing secure authentication for SSH connections.
 The private key portion was securely handled within GitHub Actions secrets.

 3.  **Networking Configuration:**
     - The EC2 instance was launched within a default or specified Virtual Private Cloud (VPC) and assigned a public IP address, making it reachable from the internet.
-    - The configured Security Group ensured that only the necessary ports (SSH and HTTP) were open to the public internet, adhering to the principle of least privilege for network access.
+    - The configured Security Group ensured that only the necessary ports (SSH and HTTP) were open to the public internet, adhering to the principle of least privilege for network access as it is a testing senerio.

-**Deliverable:**
+**Script Location**

 - **Terraform Scripts:** The complete Terraform configuration files, typically located in a `DeployTools/terraform/` directory within the project repository, define the AWS infrastructure.
 These scripts are version-controlled and represent the desired state of the cloud resources.
-An example structure involves `main.tf` (or similar files) defining the EC2 instance, security groups, and outputs (like the VM's public IP).
+An example structure involves `main.tf` defining the EC2 instance, security groups, and outputs (like the VM's public IP).

 - **Diagram of Deployed Resources:**